benabraham/honzajavorek.cz/content/2020-10-24_phones-are-cars-of-our-age.md

 I don't know if this all makes much sense.
 As I mentioned in the beginning, this is not researched at all.
 I'm not a scientist nor a science fiction writer.
 I'm just a random software engineer from the Czech Republic who has decided to elaborate on a [shower thought](https://www.reddit.com/r/showerthoughts/) and publish an article on the topic on his personal blog.
 Feel free to point out how wrong I am or build on top of my ideas further.
 In the latter case, a Kindle version of your published novel would be enough as thanks.

 I really think the analogy has some grounds though.
-And thinking about it definitely helped me a lot in understanding different people's opinions and life styles.
+And thinking about it definitely helped me a lot in understanding different people's opinions and lifestyles.
 Especially those older than me and those with cars.